github-education-resources/GitHubGraduation-2022/_data/frongilloz/frongilloz.md

 ---
 name: Zoe Frongillo
 institution: University of Florida
-quote: History has it's eyes on you
+quote: History has its eyes on you
 github_user: frongilloz
 ---